Home > Projects > Tree Protection > Bellingham Trees

 WMTP Advocacy — Key Components

 To encourage the above balance, WMTP devotes considerable time and resources to independent advocacy and analysis regarding Bellingham trees — with policymakers, agency staff, residents, and stakeholders.
-Our urban-oriented advocacy work currently has six components
+Our urban tree advocacy work currently has six components:

-Similarly, WMTP has participated in public feedback sessions and will closely analyze the draft of Bellingham Comprehensive Plan 10-year update (in progress through 2025) to ensure it specifically addresses urban forest and climate resiliency needs via neighborhood goals, zoning, and other guiding elements that will impact Bellingham trees.
+Similarly, WMTP has analyzed early drafting of the Bellingham Comprehensive Plan 10-year update (in progress through 2025).
+Our goal is to ensure it addresses urban forest and climate resiliency needs via its goals/objectives, zoning, and other guiding elements that will impact Bellingham trees.

 WMTP has independently created — using the latest (2022) lidar data from the WA Department of Resources, a unique Bellingham’s Tallest Trees map which can be used to identify where protected Landmark Trees are located throughout the city.

 WMTP is building awareness through articles and presentations about nature-integrated design which embeds nature throughout a development (see box below for details.)
-It goes much further than just any required preservation (or mitigation) of wetlands or critical lands in a development project.
+It goes much further than already-required preservation (or mitigation) of wetlands or critical lands in a development project.

 Nature-integrated planning is practiced in many cities worldwide (and by many architects and landscape architects).
 It’s a way to avoid having parks and trails/Greenways as the only “green refuges” within an otherwise hardscape-dominant (and thus heat and flood prone) urban environment.

-— Prioritize the living.
 Assess the biological, ecological — and now climate! — value inherent in a site so that smart choices can be made about what to preserve and enhance.
-If necessary, move/trade development to a different site rather than razing superb natural assets.
+If necessary, move/trade development to a different site rather than razing superb natural assets., Ferndale, Blaine, Lynden, and Whatcom County.

-— Build habitat value.
-Provide nature corridors to adjacent ecologically sensitive areas, when present.
-On-site, establish diverse, multi-level native landscapes that have ecological/habitat value, not the usual monoculture ground cover plus ornamental trees and bushes.
-(Bleh!)
+Provide nature corridors to adjacent ecologically sensitive areas.
+Establish diverse, multi-level native landscapes on-site that have ecological/habitat value.
+Avoid monoculture ground cover plus ornamental trees and bushes. for policy actions to reduce the ivy problem, such as a statewide English ivy sales ban (see below).

-— Explore tradeoffs.
-Work with the local planning department to retain mature trees (and other major natural assets) beyond what’s normally required — in exchange for credits or variances to other requirements.
+Work with the local planning department to retain mature trees (and other major natural assets) beyond what’s normally required — in exchange for credits or variances to other requirements. value.

 6. ‘Green’ Project Rewards